 Not surprisingly, significant opposition arose from the banker’s corner.
 They did not like the idea of giving money to people which would shred the hard-earned control of credit they enjoyed.
 Their power rested on the maintenance of their position of money creation through the contracting of debt that allowed them to collect on every dollar that cycled through the economy.
 Being the gatekeeper to a nation’s money supply is a lucrative privilege and they meant to extend and maintain it.

 More surprisingly, the socialists also waded in against the Social Credit position.
-As every good socialist knows, the primary tenant of socialist policy is the centralisation of the control over the means and distribution of production, including its money supply.
+As every good socialist knows, the primary tenet of socialist policy is the centralisation of the control over the means and distribution of production, including its money supply.
 The Social Credit perspective took rather the opposite view.
 Social Credit sought to distribute money directly to consumers effectively transforming finance into a sophisticated voting system that would give control of production to the people: economic democracy.
 What, the Social Crediter asks, would be the advantage of taking the power of credit creation from the bankers and making its position still more impregnable by handing it over to a gaggle of probably less competent bureaucrats?

 Needless to say the financiers and the left discovered they had some common ground when it came to Social Credit.